pantherx01/hotspot-manufacturers/applications/Panther X2.md

 # **Name**

-E-sun Electronics Ltd/ Panther X2
+Panther X2

 # **Summary**

-E-sun Electronics understands the importance of a paradigm shift for decentralized wireless infrastructure powered by the Helium Blockchain.
+Panther Global understands the importance of a paradigm shift for decentralized wireless infrastructure powered by the Helium Blockchain.
 Therefore, we are delighted to become a third-party manufacturer and build a high-efficiency regular hotspot (Panther X).
 Shortly, we aim to contribute to the connective grid for the helium network and develop and provide the tools and sensors to the business parties.